A Chain-Link rotates as it moves around each Pulley. Currently, we do not have a Part that rotates.

 Top-Tip: Temporarily hide the Motion-Dimension FBs.
-See Display Filers: Hide Dimensions
+See Display Filters: Hide Dimensions

-The Two Parts and two Pin-Joints are the R Joints in the R – P – R dyad
+The two Pin-Joints are the Revolute joints in the R – P – R dyad.

-When you cycle the machine, you will see the Dyad moves with the Slider-Sets1 and 2.
+When you cycle the machine, you will see the RPR Dyad move with the Slider-Sets.

 STEP 2: Add a Measurement FB between the Pin-Joints